coveo/stew/README.md

     - You may delete the `.wheels` folder if you want.
 Consider keeping a copy of the lock file within the docker image, for reference.

 To make sure you use the python interpreter that matches the os/arch/bits of the system you want to provision, you can run `stew build` directly when building the container image.
-In order to do so without packaging `stew` in production, you can use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
+In order to do so without packaging `coveo-stew` in production, you can use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 ## How to hook your IDE with the virtual environment